rahul7838/user-details/README.md

 # user-details

-Accessibility_drawer_navigation branch:  App setting is implemented.
+Accessibility_drawer_navigation branch:  App setting, accessibility and drawer navigation is implemented in this branch.